deepmodeling/DMFF/docs/user_guide/installation.md

 cd ./examples/water_pol_1024
 python ./run_admp.py
 ```
-Note that the first run of the scripts will be a little bit slow if `DO_JIT = True` in `dmff/settings.py`.
-This is because the programm will try to do the jit compilation.
+Note that the scripts will run slower than expect if `DO_JIT = True` in `dmff/settings.py`.
+This is because the programm will do the jit compilation when a function is invoked in the first time.